7 min read · Fire-Resistant

 Start with your zone and the code

-Hardening priorities follow exposure.
-Check your Fire Hazard Severity Zone (CAL FIRE / Office of the State Fire Marshal maps); in High and Very High zones, new and remodeled work falls under California Building Code Chapter 7A, which sets the bar for cladding, eaves, vents, windows, decks, and the ground transition.
-The checklist below maps to those same elements.
+Hardening priorities follow exposure, so begin by checking your parcel's Fire Hazard Severity Zone on the CAL FIRE and Office of the State Fire Marshal maps.
+In High and Very High zones, new and remodeled exterior work falls under California Building Code Chapter 7A, which sets the bar for cladding, eaves, vents, windows, decks, and the ground transition.
+That same list is the hardening checklist.
+Knowing your zone tells you whether Chapter 7A is mandatory for your project or simply a sound best-practice target, and it shapes which materials are even acceptable.
+We confirm your zone on site before scoping any fire-oriented work.

 Decks, fences, and attachments